 Malcolm spent ten years at sea serving mainly on general cargo, bulk, refrigerated and container vessels on worldwide trades.
 He obtained his Master Mariner's Foreign Going Certificate of Competency before reading for his law degree at the University of Witwatersrand.
 He is currently the only master mariner in South Africa who is a director at a law firm.

-In addition to being a Master Mariner and an attorney in the High Court of South Africa, he is a non-practising solicitor of the courts of England and Wales.
+In addition to being a Master Mariner and an attorney in the High Court of South Africa, he is a solicitor of the courts of England and Wales.
 He is also a member of the Master Mariners Society, Durban Marine Insurance Association and the Maritime Law Association (MLA).
-He has also served as president of the MLA and he used to sit on a number of its technical sub-committees.
+He has also served as president of the MLA and he sits on a number of its technical sub-committees.

 Malcolm is a director in the Admiralty Trade and Transport Division based in the Group’s Durban office and has been with the Group since 1994.